PECOS-packages/PECOS/docs/user-guide/runtime-custom-events.md

 bytes for the callback duration, and PECOS owns its copy thereafter.
 Null with a nonzero length and lengths above `isize::MAX` produce an FFI error after the callback returns.
 Zero-length payloads accept null.
-Allocation failures are recorded without panicking across C. As with the rest of the plugin ABI, the plugin must return the supplied live instance pointer and valid non-null payload allocations; arbitrary dangling foreign pointers cannot be validated by PECOS.
+Allocation failures are recorded by fallible payload/operation-vector reservations, and later callbacks stop appending after the first batch error.
+This does not promise recovery from all process-wide out-of-memory conditions.
+As with the rest of the plugin ABI, the plugin must return the supplied live instance pointer and valid non-null payload allocations; arbitrary dangling foreign pointers cannot be validated by PECOS.